Project initiation documentation: Assumptions, dependencies and constraints

 Assumptions, dependencies and constraints detail the project initiation document.
 Those details are assumed ahead of the project management requirements and business requirements specification being documented.
 Project constraints in the project initiation document identifies the outer impact, such as unavailability of resources or a competitor (e.g. another project).

-Organization and governance
+Organisation and governance

-In order to complete the organization stage, the team needs to complete the organization chart.
+In order to complete the organisation stage, the team needs to complete the organization chart.
 A project may be achieved by a cross-functional team with experienced representatives from multiple departments including development, interactive, test, networking, infrastructure and business systems, security and marketing.
 The involvement of the different areas will vary as the project progresses of the initial project.
 The SMG (Senior Management Group) will be notified of key findings and developments.

 Communication plan

 During the whole process of creating the project initiation document the project manager is aware that they will be attending meetings with third party project managers, lead architects and team leaders where discussions of project management reports, weekly project team meetings, fortnightly supplier meetings and weekly programme board meetings will take place.